 I actually know Floyd’s daugher.
 Very nice person.

-Howdy folks, I am back from Corsica isle (« l’île de Beauté ») where I visited my girl friend and did help her to set up her fairytales’ exhibition before children.
+Howdy folks, I am back from Corsica isle (“l’île de Beauté”) where I visited my girl friend and did help her to set up her fairytales’ exhibition in front of children.
 While I was there I couldn’t get access to my files, thus not allowing to myself to set up early June fortnight’s favorites.

 Let’s begin in Texas with GLENN REEVES, born 1932 in Shamrock, TX.
 He had his first two records on the T.N.T.
 Label (owned by Bob Tanner, who billed proudly his labels records as « Tanner’n’Texas »!). « I’m Johnny on the spot » (TNT 120) is already a proto-rockabilly classic.
 But its reverse, the plaintive hillbilly « The blues are out tonight », is not so well known, although a very good ballad.
 Listen to the real hillbilly pronunciation of Reeves, over a nice fiddle and steel.
 I love such a record like this.